19 FAQs people ask about joint ventures.

 - How much control will I have over the joint venture?

-- What accounting and other information do I need to receive?
+- What accounting and other information do I need to receive about the joint venture?

 - How do we take profits from the joint venture?